Cityopt/cityopt/trunk/misc/CITYOPT_Apros_models.md

   Any value given in the user interface overrides the value in the cityopt.properties file.

+The listed timeSeriesInputFiles, if any, must be present in the zip file.
+Input variables and values are imported from the files into Cityopt, where they appear as time series defaulting to the imported values.
+When the model is simulated the listed files are replaced by ones written by Cityopt, containing the same variables but possibly different values as defined for the scenario.
+Time series type information is largely disregarded in this process; the files just contain lists of points and we have no control over how Apros interpolates them.

 Model result files can also be included in the zip file.
 They will be used to find which model output variables are available, before performing any simulations in the CITYOPT tool.
 The result files are detected by file name: